On the Search for Feedback in Reinforcement Learning: Empirical Results

 We trained the DDPG policy on the pendulum and cart-pole examples.
 To simulate the stochastic environment, Gaussian i.i.d. random noise is added to all the input channels as process noise.
 The noise level $\epsilon$ is the noise standard deviation divided by the maximum control value of the open-loop optimal control sequence.
 Figure.~\ref{pnoise_plots} shows the closed-loop performance of DDPG policies trained and tested under different levels of process noise.
 The closed-loop performance is measured by the mean and variance of the L2-norm of terminal state error.
 In the first column, process noise is only added to input channels during training and testing while it is added to both state and input in the second column.
-The performance thresholds is the L2-norm of terminal state error, chosen such that the system at that terminal state is close enough to the target state and it can be stablized with an LQR controller designed at the target state.
-For the pendulum, it is chosen such that the angle and angular velocity is smaller than $\ang{40}$ and $\ang{40}/s$ respectively.
-For the cartpole, the angle and angular velocity of the bar need to be smaller than $\ang{40}$ and $\ang{40}/s$ respectively, the cart position and velecity need to be smaller than $0.8m$ and $1.5m/s$.
-The thresholds of testing process noise for the policies to keep a descent performance are marked in the plots.
+The performance threshold is the L2-norm of terminal state error, chosen such that the system at that terminal state is close enough to the target state and it can be stabilized with an LQR controller designed around the target state.
+For the pendulum, it is chosen such that the angle and angular velocity are smaller than $\ang{40}$ and $\ang{40}/s$ respectively.
+For the cartpole, the angle and angular velocity of the bar need to be smaller than $\ang{40}$ and $\ang{40}/s$ respectively, the cart position and velocity need to be smaller than $0.8m$ and $1.5m/s$.
+The thresholds of testing process noise for the policies to keep a decent performance are marked in the plots.
 When the testing process noise is larger than the threshold, the tested policy can not get close enough to the target state.
 The problem is greatly exacerbated in the presence of state noise as seen from Figure. \ref{pnoise_plots}(b)(d) that results in bad performance in the different examples for even small levels of noise.
 Hence, although theoretically, RL algorithms such as DDPG can train on the stochastic system, in practice, the process noise level $\epsilon$ must be limited to a small value for training convergence and/or good policies.
-Further, the DDPG policy trained at a specific noise level does not perform better when tested at that noise level.
-Also, in all the cases shown here, the D2C policy outperforms all the DDPG policies within the performance threshold.
-And the D2C with replan policy outperforms all the DDPG policies over all tested noise level.
+Further, the DDPG policy trained at a specific noise level does not perform better than a DDPG policy trained at a different noise level, when tested at that specific noise level.
+Also, in all the cases shown in these plots, the D2C policy outperforms all the DDPG policies within the performance threshold.
+Further, the D2C policy with replanning outperforms all the DDPG policies over all tested noise levels.
 Thus, this begs the question as to whether we should train on the stochastic system rather than appeal to the decoupling result that the deterministic policy is locally identical to the optimal stochastic policy, and thus train on the deterministic system.
-A theoretical exploration of this topic, in particular, the variance inherent in RL, is the subject of the companion manuscript \cite{arxivpaper3}.
+A theoretical exploration of this topic, in particular, the variance inherent in RL, is the subject of a companion manuscript \cite{arxivpaper3}.